Questions? See FAQs below

-A. Electronic reports are required for all reports and submitted on a DVD or CD.
+A. Electronic reports are required for all reports and can be submitted on a DVD/CD or filed electronically.
 We do not recommend emailing your report.
 Electronic reports must be in the National Association of Unclaimed Property Administrators (NAUPA) format.
 You have THREE free options:

 HRS Pro provided by DSL’s software provider ACS Wagers at www.wagers.net